alhog/Exosystem/README.md

 The tokenized incentive structure encourages the deployment of energy-efficient computing resources, the sharing of sensor data, and active participation in the decentralized governance processes.
 By incentivizing these activities, the Exosystem promotes a virtuous cycle of innovation, sustainability, and continuous improvement within the autonomous rebalancing mechanism.

-Through the seamless integration of decentralized energy distribution, energy-intensive applications, distributed ledger technology, sensor networks, machine learning, distributed computing, and tokenized incentives, the Autonomous Rebalancing Mechanism enables the Exosystem to continuously optimize and adapt the Exotic Basket's composition, ensuring its relevance and alignment with the most promising opportunities within the decentralized ecosystem.
+Through the seamless integration of decentralized energy distribution, energy-intensive applications, distributed ledger technology, sensor networks, machine learning, distributed computing, and tokenized incentives, the Autonomous Rebalancing Mechanism enables the Exosystem to continuously optimize and adapt the Exosystem's composition, ensuring its relevance and alignment with the most promising opportunities within the decentralized ecosystem.

 ### 5. Modular Architecture and Composable Circuits